stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/41_visibility_allowed_notifications.md

 its visual state even when hidden), the flag is checked.
 If the flag has been modified, it means that the model and the View are not synchronized and the View has to perform the refresh.
 Otherwise, it just presents the old visual appearance.

+Prevent a View refresh if
+the model changes on some information that is not displayed due to the state of the view.